Webb-School-Computer-Science-Club/Verallel/README.md

 For the Firefox extension go to [https://github.com/Webb-School-Computer-Science-Club/Verallel/tree/firefox](https://github.com/Webb-School-Computer-Science-Club/Verallel/tree/firefox).

 First, we need to download the [latest version](https://github.com/Webb-School-Computer-Science-Club/Verallel/releases/) of the extension.
-Scroll down the page of the latest versions list until you see a file link that says "VerallelChromeV(some version here).zip" (the C part is important, as it means chromium).
+Scroll down the page of the latest versions list until you see a file link that says "VerallelChromeV(some version here).zip" (the Chrome part is important, as it means chromium).
 Download the file to your Downloads folder and extract it.

 Now, go to [chrome://extensions/](chrome://extensions/) in chrome.
 Toggle "developer mode" which is located in the top right corner of the screen.
 A bar should pop up with three options.
 Click "load unpacked" and navigate to the extracted extension folder.
 Click the folder, then click select.

 Congrats!
 Verallel is now installed.
-Pin the extension via the chrome extensions menu in the top bar to make acessing Verallel more convenient.
+Pin the extension via the chrome extensions menu in the top bar to make accessing Verallel more convenient.

 # Issue Handling
 When it comes to repository issues, please keep in mind that the developer team for Verallel has an order of priorities for issue fixing.
 There isn't a rigid order, but expect issues about major bugs to be solved first over adding minor feature enhancements.
 This shouldn't deter you from making an issue for a bug or a feature request if you have one, but acknowledge that there a limited amount of people on the team, each with other commitments of their own. <br> If you make an issue about a bug, please detail how you got to the bug and if that bug is consistently reproducible.
 Additionally, make sure your issue is not already an issue on the repository.